makersacademy/rps-challenge/README.md

 Test green.

-Wrote a feature test for Pete and Steve to enter their names, Pete to choose rock, then to see 'Steve's choice.
+Wrote a feature test for Pete and Steve to enter their names, Pete to choose Rock, then to see 'Steve's choice.
 No peeking Pete!'.
 Test red.

 - Updated hardcoded string to use player names.

-Wrote a feature test for Dave and Jim to enter their names, Dave choose rock,, Jim choose rock, see Draw.
+Wrote a feature test for Dave and Jim to enter their names, Dave choose rock,, Jim choose Rock, see Draw.
 Test red.

 - Added another form for player 2 to select their choice.